MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-cassandra.md

 * **Public IP address**.
 A public IP address is needed for the public load balancer to receive Internet traffic.

 * **Jumpbox.** Also called a [bastion host].
 A secure VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows remote traffic only from public IP addresses on a safe list.
-The NSG should permit remote desktop (RDP) traffic.
+The NSG should permit ssh traffic.

 * **Apache Cassandra database**.
 Provides high availability at the data tier, by enabling replication and failover.